Psychosis. Symptoms and Treatment

 Psychosis, a disconnection from reality, impacts cognitive functions, causing one to experience unreal perceptions.

 It impacts the way your brain processes information.
 This causes you to see, hear, or believe things that are not real.
-Psychosis is a symptom, not an illness and can be triggered by a range of factors including mental disroders and substance abuse.
+Psychosis is a symptom, not an illness, and can be triggered by a range of factors, including mental disorders and substance abuse.

 The age factor in psychosis

 Young people are especially prone, typically starting in their teens to late 20s.
-However, older individuals can also be affected as well as, on rare occasions, childeren.
+However, older individuals can also be affected, as well as, on rare occasions, children.

 The exact prevalence remains elusive, with studies suggesting a wide range of impacts from 15 to 100 cases per 100,000 people annually.